mccarrion/PewPew/README.md

 - [ ] Add AI to non-player objects

 ### Game Engine
 This game will use the ggez engine for development.
 Current iteration of this game is based on 05_astroblasto in the example set provided by ggez.
-After a working iteration is complete, code will begin to be restructered and refactored in a direction away from 05_astroblasto.
+After a working iteration is complete, code will begin to be restructered and refactored in a direction away from 05_astroblasto for the purposes of originality and being a work that can stand on its own.

 ### Goal of this Repo
 The end goal would be to create a 16 bit arena zombie shooter.